Slow links, fast links, and the cost of gossip: Lower Bounds

 We will first consider general protocols.
 Considering that each edge is in the target set with probability $p$, we can assume that the target membership of an edge $e$ is determined only at the point when Alice submits $e$ as a guess.
 Recalling that Alice has full knowledge of the remaining elements in $T^B$ that she still needs to guess (cf.\ \eqref{eq:update}), we can assume that her guess is successful with probability $p$ (as she will only guess edges that potentially discover a new element in $T^B$).
 For this guessing strategy, this remains true independently of the current target set and the set of previously discovered elements (which we denote by $D_j$).
-Formally, $\Prob{ Z_j \mid D_j,T } = \Prob{ Z_j }$ and hence $\expect{Z_j \mid D_j,T } = \expect{ Z_j } = \lceil 1/p \rceil$.
-Note that any $b \in B$ will be part of some target edge in $T$, i.e., $b\in T^B$, with probability $\ge 1 - (1-p)^m=\Omega(1)$, since $p=\Omega(1/m)$, and therefore $\expect{|T|} =\Omega(m)$.
-It follows that
+Formally, $\Prob{ Z_j \mid D_j,T } = \Prob{ Z_j }$ and hence $\expect{Z_j \mid D_j,T } = \expect{ Z_j } = 1/p $.
+Note that any $b \in B$ will be part of some target edge in $T$, i.e., $b\in T^B$, with probability $\ge 1 - (1-p)^m=\Omega(1)$, since $p=\Omega(1/m)$, and therefore $\expect{|T|} =\Omega(m)$. {Let $Y$ be the maximum number of guesses required by Alice's protocol $\Pi$, i.e., $Y = \sum_{i=1}^{|T|} Z_i$.} It follows that

 Considering that Alice can guess up to $2m$ elements per round, it follows that the time is $\Omega(\tfrac{1}{p})$, which completes the proof for general algorithms.

 Now consider the case where Alice uses the protocol where she submits her $2m$ guesses in each round by choosing, for each $a \in A$, an element $b' \in B$ uniformly at random, and, for each $b \in B$, an $a' \in A$ uniformly at random.
 Note that this process of selecting her guesses is done obliviously of her (correct and incorrect) guesses so far.